XXsergioar/Hello-World/README.md

 # Hello-World
-Just practice aot repositories so I acn do HW3
+Just practice about repositories so I can do HW3